-You use PFM - Manager and PFM - Web Console to register PFM - RM for Platform.
-The registration procedure is the same as when a cluster system is not used.
-For details about the procedure, see 3.1.4(1) Registering PFM - RM for Platform.
+The conditions and procedure for registering PFM - RM for Platform are the same as when a cluster system is not used.
+For details about the conditions and procedure for registering PFM - RM for Platform, see 3.1.4(1) Registering PFM -RM for Platform.